danchoi/fredit/README.md

 he or she can handle.

-fredit lets a collaborator make significant front-end tweaks to a Rails applications without the hassle of having to set up and run a local instance of it on their computer.
+fredit lets a collaborator make significant front-end tweaks to a Rails applications without the hassles of having to set up and run a local instance of it on their computer.
 Just run a fredit-enabled instance of your Rails app on a server that your collaborator can access through his or her browser.
-This freditable instance can have its own Rails environment, database, and git branch.
+This fredit-enabled instance can have its own Rails environment, database, and git branch.
+You can add an authentication gateway and even run the instance as a special chrooted user if you want to make the sandbox more secure.

-## Install
+## Install and setup

 Put something like this in the `Gemfile` of your Rails app: